 \$1,000.
-New and continuing students, preference to students living in Medina, Wayne and Holmes counties, registering for 6+ credits per semester, academic achievement, financial need and ineligible for federal/state grants per FAFSA.
+New and continuing students, preference to students living in Medina, Wayne and Holmes counties, registered for 6+ credits per semester, academic achievement, financial need and those ineligible for federal/state grants per FAFSA.

-Wayne College Faculty/Staff Scholarship

-\$600/\$400.
-Full-time student with 24+ credits completed at Wayne or part-time student with 12+ credits completed at Wayne, 3.5+ GPA, preference to nontraditional students and those ineligible for federal/state grants per FAFSA.

-Will-Burt Company Scholarship

-\$1,000.
-Full-time student, 2.0+ GPA and financial need.
+- Wayne College Faculty/Staff Scholarship \$600, full-time student; \$400, part-time student.
+24+ credits completed at Wayne or part-time student with 12+ credits completed at Wayne, 3.5+ GPA, preference to non-traditional students and those ineligible for federal/state grants per FAFSA. - Will-Burt Company Scholarship \$1,000.
+Full-time student, new freshman, 2.0+ GPA and financial need. - Wayne College Dean's Scholarship